Shyam16102001/Headline/README.md

 ```

 2. Having an RapidApi account.
 If not visit [RapidApi](https://rapidapi.com/) to create a account.
-3. Go to [Bing News Search](https://rapidapi.com/microsoft-azure-org-microsoft-cognitive-services/api/bing-news-search1/) and subscribe to the API.
+3. Go to [Google News](https://rapidapi.com/bonaipowered/api/google-news22) and subscribe to the API.

 ## Usage